 Master of Science in Biotechnology Engineering

 Graduate programs in biotechnology engineering allow students to further their studies in the areas of science and engineering.
+A bachelor's degree in engineering or a related field and completion of undergraduate courses in molecular biology and calculus is required.
 Students learn how to combine biology and technology to create bioproducts not just in the agricultural field, but in the medical and pharmaceutical fields as well.
 They spend significant time in both the classroom and the laboratory, working to further their knowledge of biochemistry, molecular biology, engineering, bioinformatics, computational biology and biomedical technologies.

 Most graduate programs in biotechnology engineering contain core courses, as well as electives that pertain to a particular branch of the field.
 Examples of core courses followed by some electives can be found in the following list: